Celebrate Easter with us

 Connect with your local Salvos this Easter

-Good Friday and Easter Sunday church services are held in communities around Australia.
+Good Friday and Easter Sunday church services (and more) are held in communities around Australia.
 Just as Jesus welcomed people from all walks of life to spend time with him, everyone is welcome to an Easter worship service or activity at their local Salvation Army.

 Find an event near you